yongyw123/mig-sync-interface/README.md

         2. Synchronous reset the MIG with respect to its clock: 200MHz with the reset signal stretched (lengthened) over at least 1024 clock cycles.
 This number 1024 works at first try, it is not rigourous.
 It is unsure why this synchronous condition is required since MIG will internally synchronize the reset (?)

 3. **Invalid Operation due to the Synchronization**:
-    1. Issue: When testing on the real HW, it is observed that the application of "test_top.sv" eventually stuck after running for awhile as observed in video here: ??, where it shows the first five LEDs "stuck"; it is expected that the LEDs will display integer from 0 to 32 as binary representation in a free-running manner.
+    1. Issue: When testing on the real HW, it is observed that the application of "test_top.sv" eventually stuck after running for awhile, where the linked video shows the first five LEDs "stuck"; it is expected that the LEDs will display integer from 0 to 31 as binary representation in a free-running manner.
     2. Video Recording Link: <https://drive.google.com/drive/folders/1wwbxzsgrZaXu72Hj7EEqSP6sNMBk8B6M?usp=share_link>
     3. Frequency: Almost everytime (eventually), and the pattern where the LEDs stuck varies each time the issue occurs.
     4. Debugging: Use the LEDs to display the current FSM state.
     5. Observed: "user_mem_ctrl" module is in idle state waiting for read/write request; whereas the top (application) module: "test_top" is in the write-waiting state waiting for the transaction completion status.
 After multiple hit-and-probes, it is narrowed down to: "user_mem_ctrl" misses the write strobe from "test_top" for some reason.
 There is no logically explanation for this since the FSM's of both module are constructed to be in block-and-wait manner.
 This leaves "HW" explanation.
     6. Possible Cause: The write strobe is synchronized initially using a simple double FF synchronizer.
 It is suspected metastability occurs but it is resolved into an invalid logic (LOW instead of HIGH), thus resulting in invalid operation.
-This is discussed in Section: ??
+This is discussed in Section: [CDC - Case 03](#construction---clock-domain-crossing-cdc).
 This cause offers the likely explanation as it matches with the observation.
     7. Solution: Extending the write and read request (strobe) to two system clock cycles, where the system clock is 100MHz seems to have resolved (minimized) the occurrence of this issue (?).
 See HW Testing.
 In hindsight, FF-based synchronizer with hand-shaking, or dual-clock FIFO is a safer candidate to handle CDC.

 ## Clock Constraint

-??
+There exists CDC between MIG UI clock @ 150MHz and "user system clock @ 100MHz".
+Clock constraint is required.
+Currently, the timing path between these two clocks are set to false.

+To identify the generated clock source, TCL commands: such as "report_CDC", "report_clocks" are useful; all information to locate the clock sources could be found in the Vivado Implementation Reports.

 ## TODO?